 - Boil about 2 cups of distilled water (distilled is important if you plan to save the brewed water for later use).

-- Pour your steam ingredients into a bowl (use the included, reusable bag if desired).
+- Pour your steam ingredients into a bowl.

 - Add the boiling water and cover with a plate to allow ingredients to steep for 2 minutes.